Heavy-quark transport coefficients in a hot viscous quark-gluon plasma medium: Introduction

 The temperature, $T$ and chemical potential, $\mu_B$ dependence of the drag and diffusion coefficient enter through the thermal distributions of gluons and light quarks.
 In the present case, we ignore the $\mu_B$ dependence in view of the fact that the QGP produced at RHIC and LHC energies at the mid-rapidity region has negligibly small net baryon density.
 Therefore, one has to implement the realistic QGP EoS in terms of appropriate form of the thermal distribution functions.
+Lattice QCD EoS (LEoS) may be a good choice for the description of the QGP.
 Another important aspect is the viscosities (both shear and bulk) of the QGP.
 One also has to include the viscous modifications in the distribution functions by maintaining the near equilibrium picture so that the mathematical formalism of HQ transport remain intact.
 This is possible since the QGP posses small shear and bulk viscosities for temperature, $T>T_c$ ($T_c$ is the quark-hadron transition).
-Both these aspect have been included for the first time while studying the temperature dependence of HQ drag and diffusion coefficients in the QGP medium.
+Both these aspect have been included in the present work while studying the temperature dependence of HQ drag and diffusion coefficients in the QGP.
 Discussion regarding the former is offered in Sec.
-IIB, and the latter in IIC.
+2.2, and the latter in 2.3.
 Our results suggest that both of these modifications have significant impact on the temperature dependence of HQ transport coefficients.
-Interestingly, the inclusion of interaction through the EoS modulate the transport coefficients quite significantly as compared to those obtained by employing an ideal EoS.
+Interestingly, the inclusion of interaction through the EoS modulate the transport coefficients quite significantly as compared to those obtained by employing an ideal EoS (assuming the QGP as a relativistic gas of non-interacting quarks and gluons).

 The paper is organized as follows.
-In Sec.
-IIA, formalism of HQ drag and diffusion has been presented.
-Sec.
-IIB deals with the quasi-particle description of hot QCD and modeling of thermal distribution functions of gluons, and quarks which constitute hot QGP medium.
-Sec.
-IIC deals with the viscous modifications to the thermal distribution functions.
-In Sec III, results and discussions have been presented for the drag and diffusion coefficients with the realistic EoS.
-In Sec.
-IV, this has been investigated including the viscous modifications.
-Sec.
-V is devoted to summary and conclusions.
+In section 2.1, formalism of HQ drag and diffusion has been presented.
+Section 2.2 deals with the quasi-particle description of hot QCD and modeling of thermal distribution functions of gluons, and quarks which constitute hot QGP medium.
+Section 2.3 deals with the viscous modifications to the thermal distribution functions.
+In Section 3, results and discussions have been presented for the drag and diffusion coefficients with the LEoS which may be treated a realistic EoS for the QGP .
+Section 4 is devoted to summary and conclusions.